danielmichaels/danielms/content/retrospectives/2022/04/index.md

 ## Wrap up

+A quiet month on the *retrospective* front but a big month for me personally.
+Looking forward to writing a more lengthy post in June.

 **What can I do better?**

 - Be more time aware when making plans, i.e. I did not really factor in how little development work would get done one Mudmap during my holiday.
 - Update the roadmap more frequently as this is something users are asking about often.
+- Release the monthly retro in a more timely manner.

 **What have I done well?**

 - Actually took a proper amount of time off and feel recharged
+- Spent sometime exploring a few other programming projects

 ## Next month's goals

 - Deploy pfSense+ capable Mudmap
+- Get started on multi-account support (a big customer request)

 ## Analytics